Antiz96/Linux-Desktop/Arch-Linux/Issues_and_fixes.md

 > févr.
 09 18:10:35 pihole sshd[1185]: Unable to negotiate with 192.168.1.100 port 59724: no matching host key type found.
 Their offer: ssh-rsa,ssh-dss [preauth]

-In order to be able to connect to use those old SSH key types with Arch Linux, we need to autorize them:
+In order to be able to connect to use those old SSH key types with Arch Linux, we need to authorize them:

 - As a SSH server: